Recommendations For Summer: Say NO to the Lion Cut

 The Belly Trim:

 Cooling the belly by laying with it against a cool surface is the cat’s instinctive way to cool themselves.
-So, we work with this and trim the belly fur with scissors to be very short, making this natural cooling easier and more effective.
+So, we work with this and trim the belly fur with scissors or a guarded clipper (for the squirmier clients).
+We trim the belly to be very short, but not bald, making this natural cooling easier and more effective.
 With this approach, when the temperatures dip down at night, as they often do in Seattle, the cat can curl up and protect that belly to stay warm.
 This will prevent them from getting chilled.
 This approach is gentler and augments the cat’s instinctive style of regulating their own body temperature.

 We also recommend more frequent bathing in the summer months to remove some of the oils that can trap body heat.